cargomedia/janus-gateway-rtpbroadcast/README.md

 ; Log error if keyframe is not found within this amount of frames ; keyframe_distance_alert = 600

+; Auto-switch adjusts the video/audio stream quality.
+It is based on the REMB ; provided by the client and the current bitrate of incoming stream.
+; autoswitch = no

 ; NOTE: all paths should exist beforehead

 ; Path for job JSONs